 Guide for Responsible Corporate Engagement in Climate Policy

-The report synthesizes past research on corporate lobbying and public policy advocacy to define five core elements of responsible engagement:
+The guide provides companies with practical guidance for engaging constructively in climate change policy debates and synthesizes past research on corporate lobbying and public policy advocacy to define five core elements of responsible engagement:

 Most importantly, The Guide for Responsible Corporate Engagement in Climate Policy puts these core elements into practical “action items” for companies to inform and advance effective climate change policy.
 Drawing on insights from interviews with more than 60 individuals with perspectives from 20 countries, the report proposes specific steps to: